Edge Developer Platform

 put

-Write KV data, create a new key-value pair or update the value of an existing key-value pair.
+Write KV data, users create a new key-value pair or update the value of an existing key-value pair.

 put(key: string,value: string | ArrayBuffer | ArrayBufferView | ReadableStream): Promise<void>;